kaisama92/currency-exchanger/README.md

 ## Known Bugs

-* _In some cases, npm may not function properly.
-To fix this, you will need to install a node version manager to find a version of Node that works.
-I used version 16.14.0_
+* _If you enter a number instead of a letter, you will get a TypeError.
+This just means you need to enter a number in the field._

 ## License